Customer Care Policy

 • Any verbal statements by the artist or visual material or props used by the artist (this is a matter for the artist/agent/show producer).

-4. All complaints which are written to the company will be answered as soon as possible after any details mentioned in the complaint have been investigated.
-Any customer making a telephone complaint should be advised of the company policy and be asked to put the comment in writing.
-Any complaint made personally to a member of staff should be noted and passed to management.
-The complainant should be asked to put the complaint in writing.
+4. All complaints which are written or emailed to the company will be answered as soon as possible after any details mentioned in the complaint have been investigated.
+Any customer making a telephone complaint should be advised of the company policy and be asked to put the complaint in writing.
+Any complaint made personally to a member of staff should be noted by the staff member and passed to management.
+The complainant should be asked to put the complaint in writing to the company.

 5. Refunds are considered only when the following circumstances have been met in full:

-• Where the complaint has been brought to the attention of a senior Aiken Promotions member of staff and a deemed valid by them.
+• Where the complaint has been brought to the attention of a senior Aiken Promotions member of staff and is deemed valid by them.

-• Where the customer lodges a complaint which is deemed valid by either: (I) the interval of a main act/performance or (II) before the duration of 30 minutes of the main performance.
+• Where the customer lodges a complaint which is deemed valid by either: (I) the interval of a single act/performance or (II) before the duration of 30 minutes of the main performance (where there is a support artist).

-• Where a complaint has been deemed valid the patron should have ticket stub or other receipt signed by the most senior available member of Aiken Promotions staff.
-They will then leave the venue.
+• Where a complaint has been deemed valid, the patron should have the complaint validated in writing by the most senior available member of Aiken Promotions staff.
+They will then be required to leave the venue.

-• The complainant should be advised to write to the company office referring to the event and enclosing the signed ticket stub (or other receipt).
+• The complainant should be advised to write to the company office referring to the event and enclosing the validated note from the staff member (or other receipt).

 7. No ancillary costs will be met in the event of a refund or partial refund being deemed appropriate.

-(I) Have a refund of the cost of the ticket only
+(I) Have a refund of the cost of the ticket only; or

 (II) Retain the ticket for the rearranged event.

-A ticket produced for refund after the date of the re-organised event has taken place will not normally be refunded.
+A ticket produced for refund after the date of the rearranged event has taken place will not normally be refunded.

 10. A refund will not normally be given in circumstances where the customer has been refused entry because of intoxication, disruptive or dangerous behaviour.